ebagdasa/multimodal_injection/README.md

 # Overview

-"Can you describe this image?"
-"Can you desrcibe this sound?"
-"What should I do next in this situation?"
+**Can you describe this image?
+Can you desrcibe this sound?
+What should I do next in this situation?**

 We believe there are tons of potiential applications with multi-modal LLMs, including image and video captioning, interactive chatbots/assistant, Augmented Reality and Virtual Reality, etc.